Images

 Market and model

-Expect similar pricing to this model Stellantis Group cousins, which means after deduction of the government's £5,000 Plug-in Van Grant, you're looking at starting figures beginning at around £58,000 on the road for the L3H2 version.
-Add around £1,000 more for the lengthier L4H2 variant.
-There's only one 75kWh battery option.
-To give you some price perspective, an equivalent 335 L3H2 140hp diesel version of this Proace Max costs from around £40,000 on the road.
-There's a wide variety of body shape options; at the time of this review, Toyota hadn't confirmed which would be available for the EV variant.
-The standard Proace Max range offers chassis and platform cab models, along with tipper and drop side versions.
-And crew cab variants with two rows of seating.
-With the standard Proace Max panel van, there are two wheelbases, three vehicle lengths and three roof heights.
+Expect similar pricing to this model Stellantis Group cousins, which means that before deduction of the government's £5,000 Plug-in Van Grant, you're looking at VAT-inclusive starting figures beginning at around £62,000 on the road for the base L3H2 version.
+Add around £2,000 more for the lengthier, taller L4H3 variant.
+There's only one 110kWh battery option.
+To give you some price perspective, an equivalent L3H2 140hp diesel auto version of this Proace Max costs from around £47,000 (inc VAT) on the road.
+There's a choice of two body lengths (L3 and L4) and two roof heights (H2 and H3).

 Your business will get a reasonable amount of kit for its money.
-There's air conditioning, a 6-way driver's seat with lumbar adjustment, electronic cruise control with a speed limiter and a 5-inch colour centre touchscreen with Bluetooth.
-This monitor also provides a navigation system, which gives you online traffic information in real time.
+Key items include a multimedia system with 10-inch touchscreen and navigation.
+Plus there's a digital instrument cluster, automatic air conditioning, automatic headlights with automatic high beam, a reversing camera and rear parking sensors are also provided.
 Safety features include forward collision alert, blind spot warning and lane departure warning.
 Key options include a spare wheel, a passenger airbag and 270-degree opening rear doors.

 + More